-If you require your output signal to be reverse acting, set jumper shunt "J1" in the "R" position.
+If you will require your output signal to reverse act, set jumper shunt "J1" in the "R" position.
 Apply the minimum voltage input signal and adjust the "REV" trim pot for the highest desired output signal.
 Check the low, mid-scale and high signal points to insure proper calibration.